longleilei/borderless/client/README.md

 ## Running the wallet locally

 Open up your browser and navigate to `http://localhost:3000`.

 From here, you can perform these actions:

-1. Deposit into the OMG Network.
+1. Deposit into the Borderless Network.

-2. Transfer funds on the OMG Network.
+2. Transfer funds on the Borderless Network.

 3. Exit your funds back to the Rootchain.